ruinogenesis/ICT111-Gravity-MVP/docs/business-model-canvas.md

 ## 5. Revenue Streams / Sustainability Logic
 Gravity is free for students in the MVP phase — the sustainability logic is value-based, not sales-based:
 - **Operational value:** reduces waste (working items reused instead of discarded) and saves students money and time — measurable value for the RSU community.
-- **Institutional value:** aligns with university sustainability goals; potential adoption or endorsement by student affairs or the dorm office.
+- **Institutional value:** aligns with university sustainability goals; potential adoption or endorsement by student affairs or the housing office.
 - **Future options (not in MVP):** optional featured-listing fee for faster visibility, or sponsorship from campus-adjacent businesses (secondhand shops, moving services).
 Payments between users remain out of scope by design.

 ## 6. Key Resources